 The NHS Education for Scotland Autism Training Framework ‘Optimising Outcomes’ is available online.

 The purpose of this document is to help organisations identify the levels of knowledge and skill their staff require in order to meet the needs of people with autism spectrum conditions and their families and carers, and to identify staff training needs that support the delivery of national guidelines.
 It should also help individual staff members to understand the values underpinning the Scottish Strategy for Autism.

 The Education and Culture Committee of the Scottish Government has recently undertaken a year long piece of work on how to tackle the large difference in average school attainment in the most and least deprived areas of Scotland.
 More information is available here.

 One topic to to be discussed is how parents and schools can best work together to raise all pupils’ attainment.
 In connection with this the Committee is running an on-line survey seeking parents’ views about how schools work with them to support their children’s learning.
+Complete the survey here.

 Today is World Mental Health Day – a day for global mental health education, awareness and advocacy, first celebrated in 1992.
 It’s an initiative run by the World Federation for Mental Health, a global mental health organisation with members and contacts in more than 150 countries.